 We don't have a dress code.
 Some opera-goers prefer suits and gowns, others jeans.
 Wear what makes you feel comfortable.
 But please avoid wearing strong scents.
 Many people (including singers) have allergies.

 Hayes Valley is home to iconic classics and trendy new hot spots.
 Give yourself plenty of time to get here and book a table in advance.
-We also have great dining options in the Opera House.

 As a courtesy to performers and our audience, we don't offer late seating.
 If you do arrive late, you can relax with food and drink in one of our bars and watch the performance on a TV until intermission.